PeilinZhao/peilinzhao.github.io/index.md

 Shenzhen, China
 Email: peilinzhao[AT]hotmail.com

- **Internship** : <font color=red>We are looking for interns, who are intrested in AI for Drug, Energy, and Agriculture, such as Deep Graph Learning, Time Series Prediction, Reinforcement Learning, etc.</font>
+ **Internship:**  <font color=red>We are looking for interns, who are intrested in AI for Drug, Energy, and Agriculture, such as Deep Graph Learning, Time Series Prediction, Reinforcement Learning, etc.</font>

 ## BIO